java311/PMiru/README.md

 ![](https://maker.pro/storage/g9KLAxU/g9KLAxUiJb9e4Zp1xcxrMhbCDyc3QWPdSunYAoew.png)

-#### **LED control boards connections (Amperka)**
+#### **LED PCB donut connections **
-The camera has two control boards to control the LEDs.
-This is where the cables from the LED plates are connected.
-Also the boards need to be connected to the Raspberry PINs.
+The PCB with the donut shape is controled with 2 Amperka boards.
+This is where the cables from the donut PCB are connected.
+Then, the boards need to be connected to the Raspberry PINs.

-The first control board is connected to the Raspberry using the following PINs:
+The first control board must connected to the Raspberry using the following PINs:
 | Control Board IN  | Raspberry PINs |
 | ------------- | ------------- |
 | pulse icon pin   | PIN 40  (SLCK) |